Do you have allergies? Make sure you clean this at home.

 Many people wrongfully assume that bare floors are cleaner than carpet, but this is not so.
 Similar to ceiling fans, unhealthy particles settle on hard surfaces only to get stirred back into the air, and re-distributed throughout the house, when there is activity in the room.

 Quick Fix: Throw down an area rug or add a doormat after a professional hardwood floor cleaning.
 Especially in high traffic areas of the home, area rugs act like big filters, trapping dust and dirt particles in their fibers and keeping them in place until you vacuum.
 Nylon and wool are recommended to best withstand high traffic.
 Have your rugs professionally cleaned to remain most effective at trapping particulates as they settle from the air

 The Culprit – Tile, Grout & Stone

 Over time, tile, grout and stone accumulate soil build up.
 In the bathroom, especially, moisture acts as a breeding ground for mold and mildew.
-Because grout is porous, it is also a hotspot for bacteria, fungus and mold.
+Because grout is porous, it is also a hotspot for fungus and mold.

 Quick Fix: Freshen the look and health of tile, grout and stone with sealant.
 It is generally recommended to reseal the rooms with most activity once a year, and other rooms (like guest bathrooms) every 4-5 years.
 Chem-Dry utilizes specialized tile and grout cleaning solutions and suction equipment for effective tile, stone and grout cleaning, restoring its look and improving home health.

 The Culprit – Heating & Air Conditioning Filters

-Home filters are designed to remove particulates like dust, pollen and bacteria from the air.
+Home filters are designed to remove particulates like dust and pollen from the air.

 Quick Fix: It is important to follow the directions on individual filters and replace them accordingly.
 This is especially essential after winter months.